dougsweetser/Q/docs/Math/complex_quaternions.md

 those are needed to make a mathematical field.
 A mathematical field in turn is the ground floor needed for calculus, the study of change in space-time.
 For addition, only the trivial group {0} has closure.
-One plus one makes two after all.
-Here is a representation of the topology, the way things are connected for zero.
+One plus one makes two after all.[^1] Here is a representation of the topology, the way things are connected for zero.

 ![zero_plus_zero.jpg](../images/Math/complex_quaternions/image16.jpg)